 Microsoft Azure requires that you use BGP to connect your on-premises environment with your Azure infrastructure.
 For more information on setting up Microsoft peering and private peering from your Azure console, see the Microsoft documentation.

 What does the architecture look like?

 Azure has simplified the connectivity model using Azure ExpressRoute to reach VMware Cloud by CloudSimple.
-Using Megaport as your Network as a Service provider, you can seamlessly deploy ExpressRoute for VMware consumption from your on-premises Data Center infrastructure.
-This figure shows the components associated with an on-premises environment connecting to a Megaport to reach VMware Cloud on Azure.
+Using Megaport as your Network-as-a-Service provider, you can seamlessly deploy ExpressRoute for VMware consumption from your on-premises Data Center infrastructure.
+This figure shows the components associated with an on-premises environment connecting to a Port to reach VMware Cloud on Azure.

 What are the benefits for an enterprise using VMware Cloud?

 VMware Cloud provides a multitude of benefits, including the ability to take a slow and low-risk approach to cloud adoption.
 You can augment an existing on-premises infrastructure with cloud resources for growth purposes.
 This augmentation reduces the need for new capital expenditures on equipment and allows increased or decreased workloads in the cloud.
 If you’re contemplating an eventual full migration to the cloud, you can take full advantage of existing equipment and infrastructure while it’s still in a productive and usable state.